It’s confusing. Why is anyone working with just Windows and Microsoft products, when these great alternatives are here?

 With all the great open source products out there, there’s a whole slew of ways to reduce costs at home and in your business.
 And maybe bring sanity to computers, whether you are a programmer or end-user.
 Worth checking out.

-Speaking of computers, here’s a tip.
-I was wondering why everyone is getting viruses all the time, and I rarely get them, if ever, and I don’t bother with those phony “virus checker” programs.
+Here’s a valuable tip.
+I was wondering why everyone is getting viruses all the time.
+I rarely get them, if ever, and I don’t bother with those phony “virus checker” programs.
 (I think people are starting to realize that the virus checkers can only check after the fact, after someone has already gotten the virus and reported it to the company.)
 You know, it wouldn’t be surprising if some OS (operating system) manufacturers just blame things on viruses to cover up their own stinky tracks.
 Switching to a Linux-based OS helps too, of course.

 Oddly enough, there is a description of the functions, under Control Panel->Administrative Tools->Services, but even here the description isn’t always helpful — and if you disable something, it doesn’t provide a date annotation like it does in System Configuration.
 This Services panel seems to pretty much replicate the functions of the System Configuration panel.
 Why are these two, System Configuration and Services, arbitrarily separated like this?
 And there’s also the Computer Management selection on the Control Panel.
 Part of that is just another way of accessing the Services panel!
 Why is this whole thing such a maze?
 That is part of what makes it confusing.
 Why aren’t those three items, System Configuration, Services and Computer Management, integrated?
 I suspect they were all just separate programs that evolved over time, and Microsoft didn’t want to make the effort to rationalize and harmonize them.